matterhorn-chat/matterhorn/README.md

 # Building

-To build Matterhorn, you'll need an appropriate `ghc`/`cabal` installation.
-We currently build on GHC 8.4.
-We suggest you use a binary release if possible.
+If you just want to run Matterhorn, we strongly suggest running a binary release (see above).

+If you want to contribute changes to Matterhorn, you'll need to build it from source.
+To do that you'll need an appropriate `ghc`/`cabal` installation (see the latest Travis-CI builds for tested versions).
+You'll also need a GitHub account, since our Git submodules are set up to use SSH with GitHub.

 `matterhorn` is built by running the following commands: